Qicoco97/UofG-RTEP-BabyMonitor/docs/setup/config.md

 Finally, the `print_times` in the `[debug]` section controls printing of frame times in the standard output, which you can use to calibrate the FPS and latency settings when running on a device different than the Raspberry Pi.

-These features must be left to off when cribsense is started through systemd (automatically on boot or with `systemctl start`).
-They are only useful if you run cribsense manually.
+These features must be left to off when baby monitor is started through systemd (automatically on boot or with `systemctl start`).
+They are only useful if you run baby monitor manually.

 ## Calibrating the Motion & Magnification algorithm